mruehlemann/paat/README.md

    max.mean=abu_thresh_upper, group.min.presence=presence_thresh)
 ```

 10. To futher reduce redundant branches, parent branches that are more than 95% similar (Bray-Curtis) to one of their sub-branches are excluded.
-...For this we first create a matrix that expresses parent-child relationship, that is 1 if the branch (rows) is a sub-branch of the parent branch (columns).
+   For this we first create a matrix that expresses parent-child relationship, that is 1 if the branch (rows) is a sub-branch of the parent branch (columns).
 ```
 > phylomat.filter<-phylomat[,colnames(phylocount.filter)]
 > phylomat.filter.cor<-cor(phylomat.filter)